 Maybe walking past a certain pub makes you crave a drink.
 In this instance, you could simply reroute your walk and avoid it altogether for the time being.

 The point is, everyone will have different reasons that trigger that urge to drink.
 The best way to beat them is to develop healthy coping mechanisms, while remembering the reason why you want to get sober.

 Effects of Alcohol on the Brain Long-Term

-If you have abused alcohol for a long period of time, you may experience nutrition deficiencies, this can have a knock on effect on brain health.
+If you have abused alcohol for a long period of time, you may experience nutrition deficiencies, which can have a knock-on effect on brain health.
 For example, a thiamine deficiency can result in Wernicke-Korsakoff Syndrome.
-Sometimes called ‘wet brain’, it can cause ongoing confusion, eye problems, coordination issues and persistence learning and memory problems.
+Sometimes called ‘wet brain’, it can cause ongoing confusion, eye problems, coordination issues, and persistence learning and memory problems.